o-botics/website/_posts/2014-04-02-tutorial-adding-content-to-obotics.md

 0. Commit your changes to the the website Git repository with `>> git commit -am "Your commit message here."`
 0. Push your changes with `>> git push`.
 0. Submit a pull request from your GitHub account.
-  *  Use the GitHub Help page on "pull request" to learn how to do this, [Using Pull Request](https://help.github.com/articles/using-pull-requests).
+  *  Use the [GitHub Help page on "pull request"](https://help.github.com/articles/using-pull-requests) to learn how to do this.

 One of the moderators of the O'Botics will review your pull request and (most likely) accept it.
 Then it will be available for the entire world to see!